B.A., R.P.C., M.P.C.C., C.T.

 Questions You May Have About Us

-If you have never used our counselling services, or counselling services, we know you probably have some questions.
-We believe this section, along with the rest of the website has the answers you are looking for.
-However, if cannot find the answers you seek, feel free to reach out to us.
+If you have never used our counselling services specifically, or counselling services in general, we know you probably have some questions.
+We believe this section, along with the rest of the website, has the answers you are looking for.
+However, if cannot find the answers you seek, please feel free to reach out to us.

 Tacit Knowledge is a private counselling practice which is based in Beaumont.
 Our therapists are physically located in Beaumont, Red Deer and Edmonton, and regularly provide counselling services to people and agencies all across Canada.

 Upon request, Tacit is happy to travel to locations all across Canada, as part of the Professional Development/Training options that we also provide.

 Our therapists see clients both in-person (at two office locations – one in Beaumont, and one in Edmonton) and virtually (via Zoom).
 The client has the choice of either format for any of their sessions – they do not have to just pick one method of therapy and stick with it all of the time.
 For example, if the weather is bad or a client is running late for their appointment, they may opt for Zoom sessions, even if they typically see their therapist in-person.

 Counselling provides a client with an increased understanding and awareness of self.
 Our therapists get to know each client by first understanding the challenges that the client is facing from his/her perspective.
 The therapist then helps the client come from a place of confidence and strength as he/she overcomes those challenges in a successful and healthy way.
 Counselling is a unique process that is different for every person.
 Tacit ensures that the therapeutic supports offered to each client is genuine, empowering, and relative to their own personality, needs and strengths.
 We honour our clients for how far they have already come in their journey, and we feel privileged that the client allows us to join them as they continue to move forward through their counselling process.
 For more information please click HERE.